How to calculate your caloric deficit

 Adjust over time

 As you lose weight, your TDEE decreases (less mass to fuel).
 Recalculate every 5 kg lost.
-If weight loss stalls for more than 3 weeks, reduce by 100-150 kcal or add an activity session.
-Plateaus are normal — don't panic.
+If weight loss has stalled for more than 3 weeks, reduce by 100-150 kcal or add an activity session.
+Plateaus are normal—don't panic.

 Safe deficit ranges

-The American College of Sports Medicine recommends a maximum loss of 0.5 to 1 kg per week.
+The American College of Sports Medicine recommends a loss of 0.5 to 1 kg per week maximum.
 Faster than that, you lose muscle, not just fat.
-People with a very high starting weight (BMI > 35) can handle a larger deficit initially, but most people should aim for a 400-600 kcal deficit.
-For athletes, a 300-400 kcal deficit is preferable to maintain performance and recovery.
+Highly overweight individuals (BMI > 35) can handle a larger deficit at first, but most people should aim for 400-600 kcal deficit.
+For athletes, a deficit of 300-400 kcal is better to maintain performance and recovery.

 Plateaus and how to overcome them

-A plateau is a weight stall lasting 3 weeks or more despite a maintained deficit.
-Possible causes: metabolic adaptation, water retention (especially for women during their cycle), underestimating portions, or overestimating exercise.
-Solutions: a week at maintenance calories (a 'diet break') can reset the metabolism.
-Reducing sodium slightly decreases water retention.
-Checking portions with a food scale often reveals hidden calorie gaps.
+A plateau is a weight stagnation for 3 weeks or more despite maintaining a deficit.
+Possible causes: metabolic adaptation, water retention (especially in women during their cycle), underestimating portions, or overestimating exercise.
+Solutions: a week at maintenance calories (a 'diet break') can restart your metabolism.
+Slightly reducing sodium decreases water retention.
+Checking portions with a food scale often reveals hidden discrepancies.

 FoodCraft Tip